 How long does it take the gums to heal?

-It takes approximately one week for the gums to heal for non-invasive treatments such as scaling and root planing.
+The gums take approximately one week to heal for non-invasive treatments such as scaling and root planing.
 However, the gums might take between 2 – 4 weeks to heal after a more invasive treatment such as surgery.

 Can I drink alcohol or smoke after getting periodontal disease treatment?